ranuarga/ranugen-LIFF/README.md

 ## Link

 [Open in Web](https://ranugen.herokuapp.com)
-Or if you want to open it in Line copy this link to your browser / chat / timeline line://app/1653721993-E9RBl7Rz
+Or if you want to open it in Line copy this link to your browser / chat / timeline.

+line://app/1653721993-E9RBl7Rz